Last Updated on December 16, 2019 by Inspire Malibu

 - Research has shown that at least 20 percent of prison inmates have a history of mental disorders

-During the month of May, take the opportunity to learn more about the signs of mental illness and the available resources for those who are suffering.
+During May, take the opportunity to learn more about the signs of mental illness and the available resources for those suffering.
 Visit both local and state websites that provide information on mental health treatment facilities, programs and events.
 After all, a person who reaches out and helps anyone in need is improving their own mental health.

 Related Posts: